AntelopeIO/leap/tests/performance_tests/README.md

         ```bash
         cd ./build/performance_test/
         ```
-    2. Log Directory Structure is hierarchical with each run of the `performance_test.py` reporting into a timestamped directory where it includes the full performance report as well as a directory containing output from each test type run (here, `performance_test_basic.py`) and each individual test run outputs into a timestamped directory that may contain block data loggs and transaction generator logs as well as the test's basic report.
-An example directory structure could look like:
+    2. Log Directory Structure is hierarchical with each run of the `performance_test.py` reporting into a timestamped directory where it includes the full performance report as well as a directory containing output from each test type run (here, `performance_test_basic.py`) and each individual test run outputs into a timestamped directory that may contain block data logs and transaction generator logs as well as the test's basic report.
+An example directory structure follows:
         ``` bash
         performance_test/
         └── 2022-10-19_10-23-10